Calvin Ramsay: 2023–24: Loans to Preston North End and Bolton Wanderers

 On 13 June 2023, after having had his appearances limited for Liverpool, Ramsay was sent on loan to EFL Championship club Preston North End for the 2023–24 season.
 He was recalled by Liverpool on 15 January 2024 after making two appearances during his time with Preston, and two weeks later joined EFL League One side Bolton Wanderers on loan, following in the footsteps of his Liverpool team-mates Conor Bradley and Owen Beck, who had made the move to the Toughsheet Community Stadium in the previous season.
 He played 69 minutes with Bolton across three appearances.

 2024–25: Loans to Wigan Athletic and Kilmarnock

 On 5 June 2024, Ramsay was again sent on loan, this time to Wigan Athletic for the 2024–25 season.
 Having only made twelve appearances in all competitions across the first half of the season, he returned to Liverpool on 3 January 2025.
 Ten days later he was loaned to Scottish Premiership club Kilmarnock.
 He made eight appearances with Kilmarnock.

+2026–27: Loan to St Mirren

+On 25 August 2026, Ramsay was once again sent on loan, this time to St Mirren for the 2026–27 season.